project-dmaestro/data-interview-qs/posted-challenges/2020/november/09/solution-sql.md

 # solution in SQL

-I used `sqlite3` to code the solutions and used Window's Command Prompt as my IDE.
+I used `sqlite3` to code the solution and used Window's Command Prompt as my IDE.

 ## creating the tables and its content